ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 where the minimum delay changes over various time scales, resulting in a non- stationary minimum delay.

-This occurs when a subnet changes the forwarding path to optimise capacity, resilience, etc. It could also arise when a subnet uses a capacity management method where the available resource is periodically distributed among the active nodes.
+Varying delay occurs when a subnet changes the forwarding path to optimise capacity, resilience, etc. It could also arise when a subnet uses a capacity management method where the available resource is periodically distributed among the active nodes.
 A node might then have to buffer data until an assigned transmission